 - You need to be clear what your life and work priorities or rocks are and keep them front of mind as you plan.

 - Are a few rocks missing from the jar?
-Start afresh with an imaginary empty jar for 2021 – what would it look like?
+Start afresh with an imaginary empty jar – what would it look like?
 To achieve this – What do you need to stop, start, do more of and do less of?

 - In order to stay productive it is a good idea to be realistic and limit the number of rocks to between 3 and 8.